clementsan/medication_extraction/README.md

 As a general note, we aim to extract medication from medical PDF reports.
 However, medication information can be found multiple times in these documents (e.g. general medication, medication from patient history, medication administered during hospital stay, and medication at discharge).
 I focused on the latter two components (medication administered, and medication at discharge) to be more specific in my data extraction task.

-As a more specific note, `medication administration instructions`, combine both `medication dosage` and `medication frequency`.
+As a more specific note, `medication administration instructions`, combines both `medication dosage` and `medication frequency`.
 They are defined as two independent items in medical reports.
-It would be easier for an LLM to extract these items separately, and output them as distinct JSON keys, than combining them into one single variable.
+It is not easy for an LLM to extract these items and combine them directly into one single variable.
+I noticed variations in such outputs, either based on various document reports, or based on LLM models being used.
-As it makes it more challenging for LLMs to follow such directions, I noticed variations in such outputs, either based on various document reports, or based on LLM models being used.
-This specific data extraction could potentially be done in two stages (extracting both 'dosage' and 'frequency', and then combining them as a post-processing step, if the output needs to be a single JSON variable).
+An easier workflow uses a two-step process (extracting both 'dosage' and 'frequency', and then combining them in a post-processing step, if the output needs to be a single JSON variable).